rmraya/OpenXLIFF/src/com/maxprograms/converters/json/README.md

 - If multiple segments are generated from a single `sourceKey`, notes harvested from `noteKey` are only added to the first segment.
 - if the number of segments generated from `sourceKey` is different from the number of segments generated from `targetKey`, only one `<trans-unit>` element is generated with source and target unsegmented.
 - When `idKey` is present and multiple segments are generated, a suffix based on the segment count is added to the `id` attribute.
+- If `parseEntities` is not spefified, a default value of `false` is assumed.

 ### Example